Judge to Chicago jail: Do more to protect inmates from virus

 The jail must mostly phase out the practice of doubling up inmates in some cells or holding them in large-group units, Kennelly said.
 He set April 29 as the deadline for compliance.

-As of Sunday, 229 detainees have the coronavirus, including 17 who are hospitalized, and 232 have recovered, sheriff’s data shows.
-In addition, 158 correctional officers and 35 sheriff’s employees have the virus, while 170 have recovered and returned to work.
+As of Sunday, 229 detainees had the coronavirus, including 17 who were hospitalized, and 232 had recovered, sheriff’s data shows.
+In addition, 158 correctional officers and 35 sheriff’s employees had the virus, while 170 had recovered and returned to work.

 Kennelly said earlier this month that the jail had an infection rate of 50 per 1,000 people, far higher than elsewhere in the county.
 Dart responded that this was because the jail tests everyone with symptoms, which isn’t the case outside.